majacQ/circleci-docs/jekyll/_cci2/env-vars.md

 Notice there are two similar steps in the above image and config - "What branch am I on?".
 These steps illustrate two different methods to read environment variables.
 Note that both `${VAR}` and `$VAR` syntaxes are supported.
 You can read more about shell parameter expansion in the [Bash documentation](https://www.gnu.org/software/bash/manual/bashref.html#Shell-Parameter-Expansion).

-### Using Parameters and Bash Environment
+### Using parameters and bash environment
 {:.no_toc}

-CircleCI does not support interpolation when setting environment variables.
-All defined values are treated literally.
+In general, CircleCI does not support interpolating environment variable into build config.
+Values used are treated as literals.
 This can cause issues when defining `working_directory`, modifying `PATH`, and sharing variables across multiple `run` steps.

+An exception to this rule is the docker image section in order to support [Private Images]({{ site.baseurl }}/2.0/private-images/).

 In the example below, `$ORGNAME` and `$REPONAME` will not be interpolated.